Macro Crash Radar V3

 Stage Phase Typical signals Status

-2 Risk Appetite Deterioration Risk Appetite Stress (HYG), Growth Equity Stress (Nasdaq) CONFIRMED
+2 Risk Appetite Deterioration Risk Appetite Stress (HYG), Growth Equity Stress (Nasdaq) ACTIVE

-3 Volatility Stress Volatility Stress (VIX), Bond Stress (MOVE), Volatility Regime Stress CONFIRMED
+3 Volatility Stress Volatility Stress (VIX), Bond Stress (MOVE), Volatility Regime Stress INACTIVE

 4 Credit Confirmation Credit Stress (HY spreads) INACTIVE

-5 Liquidity / Systemic Stress Liquidity Stress (USD), Global Liquidity Stress ACTIVE
+5 Liquidity / Systemic Stress Liquidity Stress (USD), Global Liquidity Stress INACTIVE

 Detailed Attribution